Poser (film): Release

 The film premiered at the Tribeca Film Festival on June 9, 2021.
 In September 2021, it was announced that Oscilloscope acquired North American distribution rights to the film.

 The film was released theatrically in Columbus, Ohio on June 3, 2022 and in New York City and Los Angeles on June 17, 2022.

 Reception

 Box office

 In the United States and Canada, the film earned an estimated $15,250 from one theater in its opening weekend.

 Critical response

-The film has a 92 percent rating on Rotten Tomatoes based on 25 reviews.
+The film has a 92% rating on Rotten Tomatoes based on 25 reviews.

 Kate Erbland of IndieWire graded the film a B and described it as "Spiky, funny, feverish, and more than a little nail-biting..."
 Tomris Laffly of Variety gave the film a positive review, writing that "the whole thing is oddly beautiful, absurdly compelling and even freakishly watchable."